 - Receive a financial aid eligibility offer indicating the amount and type(s) of aid for which you are eligible.
 You should receive this offer within six weeks of the later of the priority deadline or the date when your application is complete.

 - Sign and return a copy of your financial aid offer as instructed, if borrowing federal student loans.

 - Sign a master promissory note, if borrowing a federal student loan, at www.studentloans.gov.

 - Complete the required entrance counseling if borrowing a federal student loan for the first time, at www.studentloans.gov.

-When your enrollment is confirmed, at the end of the late registration period, financial aid funds are credited to your student account.
+When your enrollment is confirmed, at the end of the course change period, financial aid funds are credited to your student account.
 If the financial aid is less than your charges, you are responsible for paying the difference.

 If the financial aid is greater than your charges, Student Financial Services issues a refund check within 14 days, made payable to you and mailed to the address on record with the Registrar’s Office.

 If you have questions regarding the application process, or need help understanding the types of aid for which you are eligible, please contact Student Financial Services.